Kanak people: Fine arts

 Wooden carvings in the shape of hawks, ancient gods, serpents and turtles are also popular.
-The Grand Huts, also known as grande case (chef's hut), are decorated with the filial of fleche faitiere representing the ancestral spirits, symbolic of transition between the world of the dead and the world of the living.
+The Grand Huts, also known as grande case (chief's hut), are decorated with the filial of fleche faitiere representing the ancestral spirits, symbolic of transition between the world of the dead and the world of the living.
 The wood carving is shaped like the spear-like carving that adorns the top of the grande case.
 It comprises three parts; the flat crowned face representing the ancestor with a long, the rounded pole run through by conch shells mounted on it that represents the ancestor's voice, and a base with the pole fixed to it to symbolise the link between the clan and the chief.
 The central piece is also flanked by wooden pieces with sharp points (facing downwards) that are intended to prevent bad spirits enveloping the ancestor in the central part.
 As it represented the power of the chiefs over their subjects, it was adopted as flag of the Kanaks by the organization leading the independent movement in New Caledonia.
 The arrow or the spear normally has a needle at the end to insert threaded shells from bottom to top.
 After the death of a Kanak chief, the fleche faitière is removed and his family takes it to their home.
 Though it was allowed to be used again as a sign of respect it is normally kept at burial grounds of noted citizens or at the mounds of abandoned grand houses.